rystsov/mongodb-transaction-example/README.md

 ```

 Fields "updated" and "tx" were added.
 Just like the "version" field those fields are utility too which are
 being used during transaction.
-The structure of "updated" is equel to "value" or null.
+The structure of "updated" is equal to "value" or null.
 It is representing an
 altered version of object during transaction. "tx" is an ObjectId-typed object, it is a foreign key for "_id"
 field of an object representing transaction.
-An object representing transaction is also CAS guadred.
+An object representing transaction is also CAS guarded.

 ### The algorithm